awslabs/aws-well-architected-labs/Cost/Cost_and_Usage_Analysis/300_Automated_CUR_Updates_and_Ingestion/Lab_Guide.md

 6. Go to the CloudFormation dashboard and execute the template you just created
 ![Images/AWSMultiCUR1.png](Images/AWSMultiCUR1.png)

-7. Go to the Glue dashbaord and verify that there is a single database, containing multilpe tables:
+7. Go to the Glue dashboard and verify that there is a single database, containing multiple tables:
 ![Images/AWSMultiCUR2.png](Images/AWSMultiCUR2.png)